microsoft/bond/doc/src/bond_comm.md

 # About #

-The Bond Communications libraries allows participants to pass Bond messages between themselves.
+The Bond Communications framework allows clients and services to exchange Bond messages.

 # Features #